chijason99/ProductManagementCatalogue/ProductManagementCatalogue.UI/Readme.md

 ### Getting Started

 1. **Clone the repository:**
-   git clone <your-repo-url> cd ProductManagementCatalogue
+   git clone https://github.com/chijason99/ProductManagementCatalogue cd ProductManagementCatalogue

 2. **Configure the database:**
    - The solution uses SQLite.
 The connection string is set in `appsettings.json` for both API and UI projects.